adluck/firekyt/replit.md

 ✓ Updated iframe route to use effectiveSize (from query parameter or widget default) for both layout and styling ✓ Fixed published blog widget layout issue by updating widget 2 from vertical (160x600) to horizontal (728x90) leaderboard format
-✓ Confirmed widget now displays with proper horizontal layout: image on left, text on right, instead of stacked vertically ✓ Fixed add new ad functionality to start with blank fields instead of pre-filled sample data ✓ Replaced default sample data in form initialization with empty fields for clean user experience ✓ Enhanced addAd function with form.reset() to properly handle React Hook Form field updates
+✓ Confirmed widget now displays with proper horizontal layout: image on left, text on right, instead of stacked vertically ✓ Fixed widget 3 (the one embedded in blog post) from vertical 300x250 to horizontal 728x90 leaderboard format ✓ Updated embed code target widget to display proper horizontal layout with correct dimensions ✓ Fixed add new ad functionality to start with blank fields instead of pre-filled sample data ✓ Replaced default sample data in form initialization with empty fields for clean user experience ✓ Enhanced addAd function with form.reset() to properly handle React Hook Form field updates